 Whether your event is live or virtual, a successful event takes careful planning and delivery, below are some things to consider.

-The 2022 Wyndham Learning Festival will run from 1-7 September 2022, and will be offering 55 fully curated learning events.
-The theme for 2022 is Building a Resilient, Sustainable Wyndham.
+The Wyndham Learning Festival will run from 1-7 September 2023, and will be offering 55 fully curated learning events.

 Inclusivity, diversity and safety are key to community engagement and the festivals objective.
 The curated Learning Festival aims to have an array of activities that attract audiences from all life stages from early years to seniors.
 Some events may focus on one target group while others may cross age groups or be open to everyone.
 This information will be required on the Expression of Interest form.